 Do you know how to check the Android version on your smartphone or tablet?
-On some devices, it seems like Android is getting a new update every day, and it’s hard to keep up with the changes, while on others, you barely get any updates.
-Therefore, if you need help using your device or want to see if a cool new app or feature is available, you may struggle to remember: “What Android version do I have?”.
-Well, you don’t have to guess anymore because this tutorial illustrates how to check the current Android version on all devices, including Samsung Galaxy:
+On some devices, Android gets a new update every month, and it’s hard to keep up with the changes, while on others, you barely get any updates.
+Therefore, when you need help using your device or want to see if a cool new app or feature is available, you may struggle to remember: “What Android version do I have?”.
+Well, you don’t have to guess anymore, because this tutorial illustrates how to check the current Android version on all devices, including Samsung Galaxy:

-While Android 14 doesn’t have a marketing name like older Android versions, it does have an internal codename used by Google during its development process: Upside Down Cake.
-Funny, isn’t it? 🙂
+While Android 15 doesn’t have a public marketing name like older Android versions, it has an internal codename used by Google during its development process: Vanilla Ice Cream.
+Luck has it that it’s my favorite ice cream flavor.
+What about yours?🙂

-Now, you see the information you sought, starting with the device name.
-One of the information fields displayed on this screen is the Android version.
+The About phone (or About tablet) page provides you with a lot of information.
+Scroll down until you find the Android version.
 In this field, you see the version installed on your Android phone or tablet.
-In my case, it is Android 14.
+In my case, it is Android 15.
 On yours, it will likely be different.
-Therefore, don’t hesitate to read the Android version names section later in this article to see how old your version is and when it was released.
+Therefore, don’t hesitate to read the last section included in this article to see how old your version is and when it was released.

-If you want further information about the software installed on your device, tap on Android version.
+If you want further information about the software installed on your device, tap the Android version entry.
 This action opens a new screen where you can see the Android security update last installed on your device and the Google Play system update installed.

 Lastly, you also have the Build number, another piece of information that might be useful to those looking for the exact firmware version installed on their phones or tablets.

-You see a picture of your phone or tablet, its device name, phone number (if any), the product name, serial number, and IMEI numbers.
-To get to the Android version, tap on Software information.
+You see a picture of your phone or tablet, its device name, phone number (if any), the product name, model name, serial number, and IMEI numbers.
+To get to the Android version, tap Software information.

 You finally see all the software information you need: